moonyydev/canteen-preorder/docs/BACKEND_API.md

 this function raises `BackendNotFoundException` if there's no meal with id `meal_id`

 # ORDERS
+    def create_order(self, user_id: Id, items: list[OrderItem]) -> Order
+create order with user id `user_id`, items `items`, current time as timestamp,

+this function raises `BackendNotFoundException` if any of the meals in the order items aren't found,

+this function raises `BackendConstraintException` if the order exceeds the available stock

+## Staff Only
     def get_orders(self) -> list[Order]
 get all the orders